wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/ransomware-families.md

-Ransomware has now developed into a complete business model called Ransomware as a Service (RaaS) where cyber criminals license out “off the shelf” products.
+Ransomware has now developed into a complete business model called Ransomware as a Service (RaaS) where cyber criminals license out "off the shelf" products.
 These products share common characteristics just as a family would, which makes that recognizable.
-In September 2021 in an analysis of over 12.7 million malware detections made by a key antivirus company, over 220 ransomware families were identified.
+In September 2021, in an analysis of over 12.7 million malware detections made by a key antivirus company, over 220 ransomware families were identified.

 The top 10 families will change, but some notable ones are: